 Surf fishing lets you get in a few casts while also enjoying the beach.
 This makes it a good option for family anglers.
 It’s more about the experience than the catch rate, but people have caught some real trophies over the years.
 Ideally, you should bring your own equipment.
 Failing that, you can rent a basic surf fishing combo from several spots in town.

 Piers are perfect for people who just want to catch some fish.
-You won’t find the same outdoorsy feel that surf fishing offers.
-Instead, you get a serious increase in hookups.
+While you won’t find the same outdoorsy feel that surf fishing offers, you’ll get a serious increase in hookups.
 There are several fishing piers in Charleston.
 Some are full-service, paid piers with tackle shops and restaurants.
 Others are no-nonsense fishing platforms that you can enjoy for free.
 Whatever suits you best.

 So, what can you catch?
 That kind of depends on the pier.
 The smaller ones are great for Drum, Trout, Flounder, Sheepshead, and Crab.
 Head to deeper waters, and you can expect all that plus Seabass, Cobia, and even King Mackerel.
 Bear in mind that Shark fishing is often against the rules on fishing piers.

-Have you ever been fishing from shore and thought, “If only I could get out to that buoy, lighthouse, or [insert other fish magnet]”?
+Have you ever been fishing from shore and thought, “If only I could get out to that buoy, lighthouse, or [insert your fish magnet here]”?
 If so, kayak fishing might be right up your alley.
 It’s an easy way to escape the crowds and find more varied fishing grounds.
 You can either join a tour or rent a ‘yak and head out on your own.
 Bear in mind that proper fishing kayaks are hard to come by outside of guided tours, though.

-You’ll have a blast wherever you wet a line around Charleston.
-The city’s literally surrounded by water, and it’s all full of fish.
+You’ll have a blast wherever you wet a line around Charleston because the city’s literally surrounded by water, and it’s all full of fish.
 However, there are some tried and true spots that you can always rely on.
 These aren’t hidden honey holes, just popular fishing grounds that consistently produce results.
+Let’s dive into the best fishing spots in Charleston.

 - Colonial Lake: The fun starts before you even leave town in Charleston.
 This tidal pool holds Red Drum, Flounder, Mullet, and more.
 These aren’t babies, either.
 Just ask the guy who caught a 45” Redfish here!